 Activities : Birding, Diving, Hiking, Photography, Snorkeling

-Partake in a second dive at Cousins Rocks.
+Bartolome is a lovely dive spot at Cousins Rocks boasting a variety of colorful fish and unique photo opportunities.
 Travel along a beautiful coral wall discovering frog fish, sea horses, and octopus.
 Enjoy sea lion companions on your safety stops.

-Spend the next three days diving (up to four dives per day plus a night dive) spectacular locations at Wolf and Darwin Islands including The Arch, considered by many as the best dive site in the world.
+Spend the next three days diving (up to 4 dives per day plus a night dive) spectacular locations at Wolf and Darwin Islands including The Arch, considered by many as the best dive site in the world.
 Experience Darwin Island and observe hammerhead sharks, bottle-nose dolphins, octopus, flounders, rays, turtles and multitudes of tropical reef fish found nowhere else in the islands.
 Whale sharks are common from June through November.
 The presence of occasional tiger sharks, black and blue marlin, and killer whales adds to this amazing diving experience.

 Discover Wolf Island's splendor and observe a plethora of shark species.
 This is the place for schooling hammerhead sharks, large aggregations of Galapagos sharks, and occasionally whale sharks.
 Seeing dolphins, large schools of tuna, spotted eagle rays, barracudas, sea lions and sea turtles is common.
 The bottom is covered with hundreds of moray eels, many of them free swimming.
-On a night dive, enjoy spotting and watching red-lipped bat fish walk along the bottom of the sea!
+On a night dive, enjoy watching red-lipped bat fish walk along the bottom of the sea!

 Visit Punta Vincente Roca for up to 2 dives and a Panga ride.
 Diving here is chilly, particularly below the thermocline, but not to be missed!
 Discover a steep, deep vertical wall covered in soft coral, sponges, and endemic black coral.
 Observe mola mola, sea horses, horn sharks, red-lipped bat fish, various shrimp and many more marine invertebrates.
-After the dive, photograph penguins, flightless cormorants, marine iguanas, sea lions, Blue-footed and Masked Boobies, magnificent frigates, and noddy terns during the panga ride back to the ship.
+After the dive, photograph penguins, flightless cormorants, marine iguanas, sea lions, blue-footed and masked boobies, magnificent frigates, and noddy terns during the panga ride back to the ship.